 For instance, in many places, people still lack nearby branches or a safe way to travel to them.
 Others lack the necessary ID, cannot afford the costs, and aren’t aware of the benefits or are prevented by conflicts.

 So according to a World Bank report from 2014, this amounts to 14% in the low-income parts of the Middle East and 34% in Sub-Saharan Africa not having a bank account.
 Not cryptocurrencies alone can solve the problem because mobile money accounts are also solving this problem, but they can help greatly given their advantages.

 Today with a smartphone or laptop and an internet connection, you can not only send or receive cryptocurrencies but also the barriers of entry are very low compared to banking solutions providing mobile platforms.
 Plus platforms such as Wirex have solutions for deposits, setting up standing orders, debit cards and more.

 Together with the unbanked, the underbanked (or people who do not have adequate access to the financial services that banks can provide) form a large market not well served to date especially with large banks' encroachment of and into microfinancing business in the recent past.

-Today, there are varied blockchain applications that will help solve problems of high cost of transactions as well as high interest charged on loans, high credit score requirements, and poor access to loan etc, all of which combine to discourage the unbanked and underbanked.
+Today, there are varied blockchain applications that will help solve problems of the high cost of transactions as well as high interest charged on loans, high credit score requirements, and poor access to loan, etc, all of which combine to discourage the unbanked and underbanked.
 You still get better access to credit with your digital assets even if your low credit score doesn't help much in a bank.